Skip to content

 • How your target will support our aims.

-We will be pleased to support requests for one-off payments and to match funds promised by other granting agencies, but we are also interested in backing longer-term, more complex projects over several years.
+We would be pleased to support requests for one-off payments and to match funds promised by other granting agencies.

 What we are unlikely to provide charitable funding for: